 And hardly anyone can hear the word " Apple " today without thinking of technological progress.

-But why is the apple so important and ubiquitous and how did it manage to Apple Pie even become an unofficial symbol of an entire nation?
+But why is the apple so important and omnipresent and how did it manage to Apple Pie even become an unofficial symbol of an entire nation?
 And was Apple Pie perhaps not the first Soul Food the American apple-based?

 The story begins, as so often, at the roots.